albar965/littlenavmap-manual/src/en/RUNNOSIM.rst

    USB sticks or whatever you like.
 Use the file manager windows opened by the procedures above.
 #.
 Start *Little Navmap* on the client computer.
 The menu
-   ``Scenery Library`` should contain an entry for each copied database file or no entry at all if only one database file was copied.
+   ``Scenery Library`` should contain an entry for each copied database.
 Airport icons should be visible on the map in either case. **There is no need to reload the scenery library database now since you just copied a fully populated database file.**